The Human Act Award

 Human Act Award 2022

 “Tax justice means redistribution of wealth in a transparent and democratic way.
-Everyone relies on those around them; in a society this translates to the fact that there is no wealth without societies that generate and secure it.
+Everyone relies on those around them.
+In a society, this translates to the fact that there is no wealth without societies that generate and secure it.
 The most democratic thing we can do is pay fair taxes in order to share the wealth we create together.
 Human Act is taking this seriously, which is why they also advocate for tax justice via the initiative Millionaires for Humanity.”

 Picture by: © Ulrich Palzer